 The pressure to conform is strong, as we live in a society in which the group experience and the extrovert personality are the ideals.
 It’s hardly surprising that in such an environment, you’ll begin to wonder if there’s something wrong with you, just as I did.

-Today, not only do I realize that there’s nothing wrong with me, but I’m actually pleased to be an introvert, and wouldn’t want it any other way.
+Today, not only do I realize that there’s nothing wrong with me, but I’m actually happy to be an introvert.
+I wouldn’t want it any other way.
 The journey from low self-esteem to acceptance of myself was long, for it required a process of deep change.
 Based on my experience, I recommend the following steps to help you on your journey:

 Think about the reasons it’s great to be an introvert.
 Remind yourself of what you excel at, not the things that challenge you.
 You should create your own list, but here are some things from my list that may inspire you: